fawkesjs/fawkesjs/readme.md

 Inspired by Laravel and Loopback, the target of the framework is to make Javascript development even easier.

+## System Requirement
+- Nodejs 7.6 or above (for the support of async await)

 ## Usage
 ~~~
 git clone https://github.com/fawkesjs/fawkesjs-starter